cncf/glossary/content/en/contribute/_index.md

 ## Welcome

-Welcome to the Cloud Native Glossary contributing guide and thank you for your interest.
-If you would like to contribute to our project, checkout the following list of contribution types and their corresponding sections in this guide:
+Welcome to the Cloud Native Glossary contributing guide, and thank you for your interest.
+There are a number of ways you can contribute to this project, which we'll cover in detail here:

 1) [Work on an existing issue](#work-on-an-existing-issue)
 2) [Propose new terms](#propose-new-terms)